lwjglgamedev/lwjglbook-bookcontents-leg/chapter7/chapter7.md

 glEnable(GL_DEPTH_TEST);
 ```

-Now our cube is being rendered correctly.
+Now our cube is being rendered correctly!.

 ![Cube with depth test](cube_depth_test.png)

 If you see the code for this part of the chapter you may see that we have done a minor reorganization in the ```Mesh``` class.
 The identifiers of the VBOs are now stored in a list to easily iterate over them.

+## Adding texture to the cube

 Now we are going to apply a texture to our cube.
 A texture is an image which is used to draw the colour of the pixels of a certain model.
 You can think about a texture like a skin that is wrapped around your 3D model.
-What you do is assign point in the image texture to the vertices sin your model.
+What you do is assign points in the image texture to the vertices in your model.
 With that information OpenGL is able to calculate the colour to apply to the other pixels based on the texture image.

 ![Texture mapping](texture_mapping.png)